 First published in 1885, the Law Quarterly Review provides authoritative and critical analysis on a broad range of legal issues.
 It is widely acclaimed as a leading platform for scholarly legal debate in the UK and throughout the common law world.

-- With four issues a year, The Law Quarterly Review keeps readers up-to-date with many important legal developments
+- With four issues a year, the Law Quarterly Review keeps readers up-to-date with many important legal developments.

-- The Law Quarterly Review is committed to providing a balanced coverage of developments in the common law world
+- The Law Quarterly Review is committed to providing a balanced coverage of developments in the common law world.

-- Issues covered are relevant to both academics and practitioners
+- Issues covered are relevant to both academics and practitioners.

 Please submit your article, note or book review in a word document with 1.5 line spacing.
-All articles and notes should be e-mailed to the Editor, Prof Peter Mirfield, Jesus College, Oxford (Peter.Mirfield@Law.ox.ac.uk) and book reviews to Dr Jonathan Morgan, Corpus Christi College, Cambridge (firstname.lastname@example.org).
+All articles and notes should be emailed to the Editor, Prof .Peter Mirfield, Jesus College, Oxford (Peter.Mirfield@jesus.ox.ac.uk) and book reviews to Dr Jonathan Morgan, Corpus Christi College, Cambridge (firstname.lastname@example.org).
 Articles should not exceed 15,000 words in length, including footnotes and everything else.
 Notes should contain 3,000 words or fewer, and book reviews 1,500 words or fewer.